 Given its market price, vanilla is a rare commodity, and its depth of flavor ranks it right up there with the finest wines.

-"In fact, we use terms like 'creamy, spicy, woody, floral and fruity' when we taste vanilla," says Beth Nielsen of Nielsen-Massey Vanillas in Waukegan, Ill.
+"We use terms like 'creamy, spicy, woody, floral and fruity' when we taste vanilla," says Beth Nielsen of Nielsen-Massey Vanillas in Waukegan, Ill.

 One step inside the plant’s business office and the senses are bombarded with the heavenly aroma of vanilla.
 Beth and her brothers, Craig and Matt, are the Nielsen triumvirate running the family business started by their grandfather in 1907, which today ships worldwide and has a second processing plant in the Netherlands.